Jegp/jepedersen.dk/content/en/posts/_index.md

   ## Research agenda

   My goal is to understand and apply biologically-inspired intelligence.
-  I work both theoretically to understand the fundamental principles of physical computing, and practical, to build and solve problems with present-day neuromorphic platforms.
+  I work both theoretically to understand the fundamental principles of physical computing, and practical to build and solve problems with present-day neuromorphic platforms.

 <a href="/about" class="link black dim db w-100 pa2 br2 ba bg-grey b--black-10 shadow-1 mt4">
   <span class="db f4 pv2" style="text-align: center;">Read more about me →</span>